karl-johnson/karl-johnson.github.io/content/projects/20230610-yonder-rover/_index.md

 {{< rawhtml >}}
 </div>
 <div id="content-blue-edges">
  <p> NOTE!
-As of 2024-01-04, I am still writing the next pages about Yonder.
-Be sure to check back soon to get the full story beyond what's on this page! </p>
+As of January 2024, I am still writing the next pages about the performance of the rovers at competition.
+In the meantime, check out <a href = "/projects/20230701-yonder-spectrometer/">this page</a> about the spectrometer module on our 2023 rover! </p>
 </div>
 <div id="content">
 {{< /rawhtml >}}